Shrove Monday: Shrovetide

 The word shrove is the past tense of the English verb shrive, which means to give absolution for someone's sins by way of confession and forgiveness.
 Thus Shrovetide gets its name from the shriving that English Christians were expected to do prior to receiving absolution immediately before Lent begins.
 Shrove Tuesday is the last day of "shrovetide", somewhat analogous to the Carnival tradition that developed separately in countries of Latin Europe.
 The terms "Shrove Monday" and "Shrove Tuesday" are no longer widely used in the United States or Canada outside of liturgical traditions, such as in the Lutheran, Anglican, and Roman Catholic Churches.

 Collopy Monday

 The British name Collopy Monday is after the traditional dish of the day, consisting of slices of leftover meat (collops of bacon) along with eggs.
 It is eaten for breakfast and is part of the traditional Lenten preparations.
 In addition to providing a little meat, the collops were also the source of the fat for the following day's pancakes.
 It is rarely celebrated these days.

 In east Cornwall, it is sometimes called Peasen Monday or Paisen Monday after the custom of eating pea soup on that day.

 German carnivals

-Shrove Monday is part of the German, Danish, and Austrian Carnival calendar, called Rosenmontag.
+Shrove Monday (German Rosenmontag, fastelavnsmandag) is part of the German, Danish, and Austrian Carnival calendar.
 In the Rhineland, as part of the pre-lenten Fasching festival (or Feast of Fools), it is part of the parade season, a day of marching, revelry, and satirical floats.
-In the Carnival in Denmark, it is called fastelavnsmandag.